mardiros/tursu/docs/source/introduction.md

         tursu,
         [
             "📄 Document: login.feature",
-            "🥒 Feature: As a user I logged in with my password", "🎬 Scenario: User can login",
+            "🥒 Feature: User login with their own password", "🎬 Scenario: User can login",
         ],
     ) as tursu_runner: